 This is the official online shop for Catalina Viejo Lopez de Roda.
-Here you can find a selection of works on paper; collages, figurative drawings and miniature paintings by the artist.
+Here you can find a selection of collages, drawings and paintings by the artist.
 All works are original and one of a kind and are signed and dated by the artist.
-For paintings or larger works please contact the artist for purchase information.
+For larger works please contact the artist for purchase information.

 Catalina Viejo Lopez de Roda was born in Malaga, Spain but raised in the Canary Islands.
 She currently lives and works in Hudson, New York.
 She holds an MFA from Hunter College, NY (2014) and a BFA from Montserrat College of Art, Beverly, MA (2005).

 Viejo's exhibitions include her solo exhibitions Self Care, HallSpace, Boston, MA (2021/2022), The Light Collectors, HallSpace, Boston, MA (2019/ 2020) and Letters to Wild Women, Hudson Library, Hudson, NY (2019).
 Group exhibitions include; Look Again, Hudson Hall Opera House, Hudson, NY (2022); Mohawk Hudson Regional, Albany Center Gallery, Albany, NY (2021); Illuminated, Project Gallery V, New York, NY (2021); Shaved Ice, ProtoGomez Gallery, New York, NY (2020); A.I.R.
 Gallery’s 13th Biennial, Let’s try listening again, A.I.R Gallery, Brooklyn NY (2019) and Tell Us Plainly What You Mean, Aquarius Studios, Queens, NY (2019).